groundhoggwp/groundhogg/README.txt

 Well, that's up to you!
 We'll never say Groundhogg is better than anyone, but it is **different.** And sometimes different is better than better.

 == Changelog ==

+= 2.0.5 =
+* FIXED Typo in the Sending Service settings
+* FIXED Updates showing for inactive premium extensions.

 = 2.0.4 =
 * FIXED Fallback from details missing when email sending from contact owner but no owner is set.